Brooklyn Bridge: Trolleys

 A plan for trolley service across the Brooklyn Bridge was presented in 1895.
 Two years later, the Brooklyn Bridge trustees agreed to a plan where trolleys could run across the bridge under ten-year contracts.
 Trolley service, which began in 1898, ran on what are now the two middle lanes of each roadway (shared with other traffic).
-When cable service was withdrawn in 1908, the trolley tracks on the Brooklyn side were rebuilt to alleviate congestion.
+Brooklyn Bridge Local trolley service between the two ends of the bridge was introduced in January 1908.
+The cable cars were discontinued immediately afterward, and the shuttle was also eliminated.
+After cable service was withdrawn, the trolley tracks on the Brooklyn side were rebuilt to alleviate congestion.
 Trolley service on the middle lanes continued until the elevated lines stopped using the bridge in 1944, when they moved to the protected center tracks.
 On March 5, 1950, the streetcars also stopped running, and the bridge was redesigned exclusively for automobile traffic.

 Walkway

 The Brooklyn Bridge has an elevated promenade open to pedestrians in the center of the bridge, located 18 ft above the automobile lanes.
 The promenade is usually located 4 ft below the height of the girders, except at the approach ramps leading to each tower's balcony.
 The path is generally 10 to 17 ft wide, though this is constrained by obstacles such as protruding cables, benches, and stairways, which create "pinch points" at certain locations.
 The path narrows to 10 ft at the locations where the main cables descend to the level of the promenade.
 Further exacerbating the situation, these "pinch points" are some of the most popular places to take pictures.
 As a result, in 2016, the NYCDOT announced that it planned to double the promenade's width.

 A center line was painted to separate cyclists from pedestrians in 1971, creating one of the city's first dedicated bike lanes.
 Initially, the northern side of the promenade was used by pedestrians and the southern side by cyclists.
 In 2000, these were swapped, with cyclists taking the northern side and pedestrians taking the southern side.
-On September 14, 2021 the DOT closed off the inner-most car lane on the Manhattan-bound side with protective barriers and fencing to create a new bike path.
-Cyclists are now prohibited from the upper pedestrian lane.
+On September 14, 2021, the NYCDOT closed off the left-side car lane on the Manhattan-bound side with protective barriers and fencing to create a new bike path, and cyclists were banned from the upper pedestrian lane.

 Pedestrian access to the bridge from the Brooklyn side is from either the median of Adams Street at its intersection with Tillary Street or a staircase near Prospect Street between Cadman Plaza East and West.
 In Manhattan, the pedestrian walkway is accessible from crosswalks at the intersection of the bridge and Centre Street, or through a staircase leading to Park Row.